The opioid crisis and drug abuse are affecting veterinarians now more than ever.

 Unless the thieves were terrified by the sight of me in a bright-pink robe carrying a baseball bat at 2 a.m.
 That could scare anyone.

 On a most serious note now, veterinarians carry a huge responsibility to prescribe and monitor all drugs with extreme care.
 We are held to the highest standards by the FDA to practice proper prescribing, reporting and control.

 Veterinarians must be the watchdogs of monitoring the drugs we use in some important areas.

 1. Prescribe opioids or any controlled drugs for our patients only when necessary.

-I have personally tried to stay away from using the drugs with the highest potential for human abuse.
+I have tried to stay away from using the drugs with the highest potential for human abuse.
 I don’t want to keep these drugs in the drug cabinet or worry about prescribing them for a dog but having them be abused by a human.

 If I prescribe an opioid, I write a prescription for a tiny amount of the drug with no refills.
 This means a pharmacy must fill it and there is a proper, documented paper trail.

 Vets look to use alternatives to any controlled drug whenever possible.
 The veterinary world is intensely involved in pain control, but I believe we’ve gone over the top in some of the prescribing.
 There are often excellent alternatives to opioids to control pain in our patients.